Last Updated on April 5, 2023 by Dave Schoenbeck

 How can we balance performance, control, and productivity with flexibility?
 You will find out sooner than later if work is not completed.
 When emails go unanswered for days, it might signify an employee who cannot thrive in a hybrid or remote environment.

-However, when considering the best practices for managing remote teams, keep in mind that it’s OK for an email to go a few hours without a response—similar to an in-office scenario.
+However, when considering the best practices for managing remote teams, remember that it’s OK for an email to go a few hours without a response—similar to an in-office scenario.

 While there is no perfect balance of in-person, hybrid, or work-from-home scenarios, you should consider what works best for you and your team and the type of work you do.